LPendelj/LPendelj/README.md

 - 👋 Hi, I’m Luka, Junior Frontend developer.
-- 👀 I’m mostly interested in frontend development in Angular.
+- 👀 I’m mostly interested in frontend development using popular frameworks like Angular and React.
 Backend development with Java, Spring boot and MySQL are also in scope of my interest.
 - 🌱 I’m currently learning how to enhance my knowledge of Angular features and implement them using best practices both in my professional and personal projects.
 - 📫 Reach me via e-mail: pendeljluka@gmail.com